 Children attend the ARP from Key Stage One (years 1 and 2).
 Therefore the ARP curriculum incorporates both topics from across these year groups as well as incorporating skills from EYFS (Early Years Foundation Stage), where appropriate.

-We also have ‘tricky words’ to read without sounding out and these are:
+We also have new ‘tricky words’ to read without sounding out and these are:

-Please continue to use Bug Club at home.
-The books and games really support the work we are doing in class.
+Please continue to support your child with their reading book at home.
+You can also help them by reading to them a range of fiction and non-fiction books.
+Don’t forget to use Bug Club at home, too.
+The books and games really reinforce the work we are doing in class.